dojo/docs/dojox/geo/openlayers.rst

 Positioning shapes on the map
 -----------------------------

-The OpenLayers mapping component allows to position GFX shapes on the map at a specified location.
+The OpenLayers mapping component allows to position GFX shapes on the map at specified locations.
 The location of the shape is specified as longitude and latitude coordinates.
 To place such a shape on the map, you will need to insert a dedicated dojox.geo.openlayer.GfxLayer layer in the map and add dojox.geo.openlayers.GeometryFeature s to it.
 The GeometryFeature class defines the position and the type of shape to display.

 The following code shows how to display a point at the New York location.
 A circle is displayed as it is the default GFX shape to be displayed for a Point geometry.